estefanialunardi/Projeto-Shark-Attack/README.md

 Thank you!

 ## How did I do it?
-### Project Libraries
-In this very project, I used Pandas and Numpy libraries.

 ### Cleaning Methods
 I used the ".dropna()" for rows that had less then 5 columns filled.
 I also standardized each columns, reassuring that all data found would be using the same patterns (using ".lower()", ".strip().", .etc.).